What is Schizoaffective Disorder?

 • Physical Exams – to determine that your symptoms aren’t due to another underlying complication.

-• Tests and Screenings – to figure out there’s an underlying condition or if drug or alcohol abuse is furthering symptoms.
+• Tests and Screenings – to figure out if there’s an underlying condition or if drug or alcohol abuse is furthering symptoms.

 • Psychiatric Evaluation – to learn more about your symptoms, mood, delusions, hallucinations, and how vulnerable you are to suicide.
 Furthermore, a psychiatrist will ask about your family and personal history to give you a more accurate diagnosis.